-Indications: Cefuroxime composed antibiotic medicine Ceftin is used to treat a wide variety of bacterial infections.
+Cefuroxime composed of the antibiotic medicine Ceftin is used to treat a wide variety of bacterial infections.
 This medication is known as a cephalosporin antibiotic.
 It works by stopping the growth of bacteria.
 It treats only bacterial infections.
-It will not work for viral infections such as common cold, flu.
+It will not work for viral infections such as the common cold, and flu.

 - 125 mg: This oral drug shall be taken usually twice daily every 12 hours, or as directed by the doctor

 - 250 mg: This medicine is given twice a day as advised by the doctor